storyblok/serverless-custom-app-starter/README.md

 ### Deploy

 This app is like any other Nuxt app, so, the deploy is the same ([check the Nuxt documentation about this](https://nuxtjs.org/guide/commands#production-deployment)).
-Since the tutorial makes use of sererless functions on Vercel, we recommend deloying it to [Vercel](https://vercel.com/) with the following command:
+Since the tutorial makes use of serverless functions on Vercel, we recommend deploying it to [Vercel](https://vercel.com/) with the following command:

 ```
 $ npm run build